1 of 17

-The ancient Egyptians were an indigenous African people who first appeared in the southern (Upper Egypt) Nile Valley by 4500 B.C.E. and spread northward to Lower Egypt.
-Joined over five thousand years by other Africans from Nubia and Libya, as well as Semites, Persians, Greeks, and Romans, their distinctly multicultural society produced an astonishing array of objects and structures.
+The ancient Egyptians were an Indigenous African people whose cultural and artistic origins in the Nile Valley can be traced back over 8,000 years.
+Joined over five millennia by other Africans from Nubia and Libya, as well as West Asians, Persians, Greeks, and Romans, their distinctly multicultural society produced an astonishing array of objects and structures.

-Our Egyptian galleries contain more than 1,200 objects that include sculpture, relief, paintings, pottery, and papyri.
-On view are such treasures as a wooden and gilded statuette of Amunhotep III, an exquisite chlorite head of a Middle Kingdom princess, an early stone deity from 2650 B.C.E., a relief from the tomb of a man named Akhty-hotep, and a highly abstract female terracotta statuette created over five thousand years ago.
+Our Egyptian galleries contain more than 1,200 objects that include sculpture, reliefs, paintings, pottery, and papyri.
+On view are such treasures as a gilded wooden statuette of Amunhotep III, an exquisite chlorite head of a Middle Kingdom princess, a statue of queen Ankhnes-meryre holding her son Pepy II, and a terra-cotta statuette of a woman created over 5,000 years ago.
+Dedicated spaces highlight Tutankhamun’s youth and the city of Amarna, as well as pottery and figurines from ancient Egypt and Nubia.

 Location